CooperDeng/CooperDeng/README.md

-- 👋 Hi, I’m @CooperDeng
+-  Hi, I’m @CooperDeng
-- 👀 I’m interested in machine learning, computer vision, PC parts and assembly, Arduino, Raspberry Pi, and all the other fun things!
+-  I’m interested in machine learning, computer vision, PC parts and assembly, Arduino, Raspberry Pi, and all the other fun things!
-- 👓 I'm currently having experiences with C++, python, VHDL, HTML and CSS.
+-  I'm currently having experiences with C++, python, VHDL, MatLab, HTML and CSS.
-- 👦 I'm interested in solving puzzles & complex logic problems!
+-  I'm interested in solving puzzles & complex logic problems!
-- 👨‍🎤 I'm good at video editing using Final Cut Pro X!
+-  I'm good at video editing using Final Cut Pro X!
-- 🌱 I’m currently working towards a Bachelor's degree in Computer Engineering at the University of Waterloo!
+-  I’m currently working towards a Bachelor's degree in Computer Engineering at the University of Waterloo!
 I am currently in my 2A term.
-- 📫 Feel free to reach me by my email: c39deng@uwaterloo.ca
+-  Feel free to reach me by my email: c39deng@uwaterloo.ca
-- 😇 Have a great day!
+-  Have a great day!